2016–17 Promotion League

-The 2016–17 season of the 1.
-Liga Promotion, the third tier of the Swiss football league system, was the fifth season of the league.
+The 2016–17 Promotion League season is the fifth season of this league.
+It had previously been called 1.
+Liga Promotion but underwent a name change before in 2014.
+The Promotion League is the third highest tier in the Swiss football league system, behind the Super League and the Challenge League.

 The season started on 3 August 2016 and finished on 27 May 2017.
 The league was won by FC Rapperswil-Jona while FC Tuggen were relegated to the 1.
-Liga Promotion.
+Liga.

 Teams

 Stadia and locations

 The 2016–17 season saw three new clubs in the league, FC La Chaux-de-Fonds, FC Bavois and FC United Zürich who were all promoted from the 1.
 Liga Classic.
 No club was relegated from the Challenge League as FC Biel-Bienne was stripped of their league licence by the Swiss Football Association and subsequently declared bankrupt.